MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### July 18, Monday

+**Today's Progress**: Reviewed about 80% of class 23 and continued work on Code Wars challenges.
+Also completed the Skillcrush API project I'd been working on in parallel as well as spending some more time on a Frontend Mentor project.

 ### July 16, Saturday

 **Today's Progress**: Completed review of class 22 and began review of class 23.
 Also, completed several Code Wars challenges before moving on to work on a Frontend Mentor project.